aykerigma/Aigerim-portfolio-TSWD/final_project_aigerim_massabayeva.md

 ### Method and Medium

-I am planning to use shorthand and create a longread with visualization and text.
+I am planning to use Floursih and Tableau for creating charts and Shorthand for making the final project.